A globe valve is a linear motion valve used to stop, start, and regulate fluid flow.

-A Z-body globe valve is illustrated in Figure 9.
-As shown in Figure 9, the globe valve disk can be totally removed from the flowpath or it can completely close the flowpath.
+A Z-body globe valve is illustrated in below Figure.
+The globe valve disk can be totally removed from the flowpath or it can completely close the flowpath.

 This causes the annular space between the disk and seat ring to gradually close as the valve is closed.
 This characteristic gives the globe valve good throttling ability, which permits its use in regulating flow.